|The People’s Dish That Rules Soup-reme||An Intro to French Onion Soup|

 Either way, we know the people of modern-day France have loved soupe à l’oignon for quite some time.

-Parisian chefs have now elevated it from its humble beginnings by adding a few steep ingredients and extra steps.
+Parisian chefs have now elevated this soup from its humble beginnings by adding a few quality ingredients and extra steps to highlight and complement the flavors.

 They sweeten it by caramelizing the onions and adding wine to the stock.
 Then, it’s endowed with a beaucoup layer of grated cheese (usually gruyere) and slid under the broiler to crisp.